 Prenatal vitamins that contain folic acid, iron, and calcium help you stay healthy and support your baby’s growth.
 You should begin taking these vitamins every day as soon as possible if recommended by your doctor.

 Start healthy habits—and get rid of bad habits

 When you are pregnant, whatever enters your body affects your baby’s body, too.
-It’s important to develop good habits like going on walks every day and eating plenty of healthy foods.
-You’ll also want to drink plenty of water, avoid caffeine and get a full eight hours of sleep each night.
+It’s essential to develop good habits like going on walks every day and eating plenty of healthy foods.
+You’ll also want to drink plenty of water, avoid caffeine, and get a full eight hours of sleep each night.

-If you smoke or drink, you should stop immediately to help protect your baby from birth defects.
+If you smoke or drink, you should stop immediately to help protect your baby from congenital disabilities.
 If you have sex while pregnant, you should always use a condom to protect yourself and your child from sexually transmitted infections.

 Attend all your doctors’ appointments

 Many hospitals offer free or low-cost childbirth and parenting classes.
 These classes don’t just teach you how to breathe during labor.
-They teach you about feeding and bathing your baby, getting a baby to sleep and dealing with crying.
-You can keep taking parenting classes as your baby gets older, which can help you handle behavior problems and learn how to help your child grow up healthy and strong.
+They inform you about feeding and bathing your baby, getting a baby to sleep, and dealing with crying.
+You can keep taking parenting classes as your baby gets older, which can help you handle behavior problems and learn how to improve your child grow up healthy and strong.

 At Women’s Care Florida, our only goal is to keep you and your baby healthy.
 We provide a confidential, understanding environment for your care.
 If you are pregnant and have not met with an obstetrician, please schedule an appointment with one of our trusted OB/GYNs.